Welch Allyn Defibrillator Attorney

 - Is this recall related to previous recalls?
 Both the August and October 2007 recalls were related to defective capacitors, which resulted in a delay in analyzing the patient’s ECG and could result in failure to resuscitate a patient.
 While the current recall is based on 6 other defects, the abundance of defects and the company’s past recalls call for warning and serious precaution.

-If you or a loved one has been injured due to the malfunction of a Welch Allyn AED 10 or MRL JumpStart AED, you may be entitled to compensation for your injuries.
-At Arnold & Itkin LLP, we have helped many clients recover in the wake of an injury caused by a medical device malfunction.
+If you or a loved one has been injured due to the malfunction of a Welch Allyn AED 10 or MRL JumpStart AED, you may be entitled to compensation.
+At Arnold & Itkin, we have helped many clients recover in the wake of an injury caused by a medical device malfunction.
 We have the expertise and experience necessary to take on medical device manufacturers like Welch Allyn and get you the compensation you deserve.